garciart/network-automation/exercises/README.md

 *Mar  1 00:00:05.239: %PCMCIAFS-5-DIBERR: PCMCIA disk 0 is formatted from a different router or PC.
 A format in this router is required before an image can be booted from this device
 ```

-This entry tells you that the router's default file system is not formatted, which means that you will be unable to save file on the device.
-While it is unusual for new device to ship without a formatted default file system, it can occur, and you may also have to format replacement drives and cards.
+This entry tells you that the router's default file system is not formatted, which means that you will be unable to save files on the device.
+While it is unusual for a new device to ship without a formatted default file system, it can occur, and you may also have to format replacement drives and cards.

 Earlier, you looked up the name of the default file system (i.e., ```flash```).
 Format the drive, using the following command, and press <kbd>Enter</kbd> when asked to ```confirm```: